MiaYun98/Game-Demo/Learning process.md

    - wants to contain memories
    - or recall memories
    - memories with parents might be good too
-   - Voice Record - or video story telling ish?
+   - Voice Recording - or video storytelling ish?
    - I am not good at 2D drawings
-   - Similar with princess maker according to the sentiment analysis
+   - Similar to princess maker according to the sentiment analysis